Gluten Free Rice Krispie Treats

 Seriously?
 Seriously.
 You want to make these now, right?

-Scroll down to the recipe card for the full printable GF rice krispie treat recipe, or keep reading to find out what to look out for when buying ingredients, and step-by-step pictures showing the recipe steps.
+Scroll down to the recipe card for the full printable GF rice krispie treat recipe, or keep reading to find out what to look out for when buying ingredients, and step-by-step pictures.

 Ingredients

-Ok, let’s talk about how to make these rice krispie treats gluten free.
+Ok, let’s talk about what you’ll need to make these.

 Where to Buy Gluten Free Rice Krispies